Authentication

 Send public-key.pem to your ProphetX contact through a secure channel (Slack for now).
 You'll receive back:

-- Your ISV UUID.
-This becomes both the
+• Your ISV UUID.
+This becomes both the kid in your JWT header and the iss in your claims.

 Keep private-key.pem on your server, ideally in a secrets manager.
 It should never end up in client-side code or version control.